achetronic/kegos/README.md

 ## Examples

+### Using Command-line Flags

-Here you have a complete example to use this command:
+Here you have a complete example to use this command with flags:

 ```console
 kegos \